chrisislin/buildopstry/README.md

 Deployed here: https://dev.dito2k147se1f.amplifyapp.com/

 ## What is this
 This project is a simple CRUD app with React, Apollo, GraphQL for a buildops coding challenge.
+It displays employee and their skills.
+I will definitely improve on this on other projects.

-You can see the demo deployed there.
+You can see the demo deployed.

 If the site crashes after inserting data, it is likely the API key has expired after 7 days (now a year) and I would need to make a new one.
 Contact me, and I should be able to fix it.